Beer and Mangoes.

 What's the Strain?

-Myrcene also seems to play a key role in determining whether the cannabis plant will be Indica or Sativa.
+Myrcene also seems to play a key role in determining whether the plant will be Indica or Sativa.

 Research suggests most strains with high concentrations (.05% +) of myrcene become Indica, which gives many people the “couch lock" body high.